shandickson/bayesian_final_assignment/README.md

 - bayes.bib                      : bibliography for manuscript

-- apa.cls                        : APA 7th Edition cls file to format bibliography
+- apa.cls                        : APA 7th Edition cls file to format bibliography.
                                    I downloaded it from https://github.com/citation-style-language/styles/blob/b111f31efe5ecfc2dd01ebdea1373b57abaf0b0b/apa.csl

-- data                           : this folder contains one file: "sleephealth.csv" on which the Bayesian analysis is performed. the original data can be downloaded at https://www.kaggle.com/datasets/anshika1011/sleepqual-and-bhealth-dataset
+- data                           : this folder contains one file: "sleephealth.csv" on which the Bayesian analysis is performed.
+                                   The original data can be downloaded at https://www.kaggle.com/datasets/anshika1011/sleepqual-and-bhealth-dataset

 - img                            : this folder contains the Utrecht University logo used on the title page